 The firmware checks that the destination page is a Pre-Guest page.
-If either check fails, the firmware returns INVALID\PAGE\STATE.
+If the check fails, the firmware returns INVALID PAGE STATE.

 The firmware checks that the RMP.ASID of both the source and destination pages are equal to the ASID of the guest.
-If not, the firmware returns INVALID\PAGE\OWNER.
+If not, the firmware returns INVALID PAGE OWNER.